karthikvenkat17/sapautoscaling/README.md

 ![Autoscaleout](images/Autoscaleout.png)

-SAP work process utilization data is collected from /SDF/MON_HEADER (or /SDF/SMON_HEADER depending on what is scheduled) table using logic app and dumped to log analytics workspace.
-Azure monitor is then used to query the table and alert based on set thresholds.
-The alert triggers an automation runbook which creates new app servers using ARM templates and uses logic app to add the new SAP application server to logon groups.
-All config related to scaling is maintained in a table (called scalingconfig) within storage account.
-This includes properties of the new VM to be created, logon/server groups to be added to, max/min count for application servers etc.
+- Using Azure Monitor create a log alert which queries the Custom log table with the SAP performance data and creates an alert when specific threshold is breached.
+- The alert triggers a Azure Automation Powershell runbook.
+The runbook checks the Scaling Config table to see if current app server count is equal to max. app server count.
+If yes it exits without performing any action.
+- If not it triggers an ARM template to create a new application server based on Custom VM Image (of a pre-built app server).
+- After successful creation of app server, the runbook calls Logic app to regiser new application server in SAP Logon and Server groups.
+Groups information are fetched from Config table.
+- Finally the PS runbook updates the Current app server count in the Scaling Config table.

 ### SAP Application Server Scale in Architecture

 ![Autoscalein](images/AutoScaleIn.png)

-Scale-in is achieved by means of 2 automation runbooks.
-The first runbook removes the application servers from the logon/server groups using logic app and schedules the second runbook based on a delay configurable using the scalingconfig table.
-This helps in existing user sessions to be drained out of SAP application server to be removed.
-The second runbook does a soft shutdown of the application server (shutdown timeout can also be configured using the config table) and then deletes the application servers.
-Trigger for the scale in would depend on customer scenarios.
-It can be configured using one of the following methods

- - Schedule based - Schedule scale in runbook to be executed at the end of business day everyday.
- - Utilization based
- - Alert status
+- Using Azure Monitor create a log alert which queries the Custom log table with the SAP performance data and creates an alert when specific threshold is breached.
+- The alert triggers a Azure Automation Powershell runbook.
+The runbook checks the Scaling Config table to see if current app server count is equal to min. app server.
+If yes it exits without performing any action.
+- If not the runbook calls Logic app to to de-register the application servers from Logon and Server groups.
+Group information is fetched from the Config table.
+- The runbook then schedules a second runbook based on Delay timeout defined in the config table.
+This allows exising user sessions/jobs to be drained from the application server before its Stopped.
+- The second runbook issues a SoftShutdown Command on the application server with a timeout fetched from config table.
+- Once the SAP application server is successfully stopped, the corresponding Azure resources (VM, NIC and disks) are deleted from within the runbook.
+- Finally the PS runbook updates the Current app server count in the Scaling Config table.